 Why I Don’t Recommend Mortgage Brokers

 One of the best professionals I ever worked with was a mortgage broker named Scott.
-Scott was friendly, down to earth, super sharp, a good communicator, and took good care of my clients.
+Scott was friendly, down-to-earth, super sharp, a good communicator, and took good care of my clients.
 I’d refer my clients to Scott, they’d have a chat and submit some documents to Scott showing cash they had available for the purchase (think W2s, tax returns, and bank statements).
-Scott would then spend a half-hour or an hour (or maybe a little more) reviewing the docs with his experienced eye and say to my clients, “based on a preliminary review of your numbers you qualify for a loan of $1.4 million dollars”.
+Scott would then spend a half-hour or an hour (or maybe a little more) reviewing the docs with his experienced eye and say to my clients, “based on a preliminary review of your numbers you qualify for a loan of $1.4 million”.
 This was helpful to my clients and he’d help them get pre-approved for a loan.
 However, Scott couldn’t with certainty assure my clients they would get their loan, only that it looked very promising.